-Indeed, fraudsters are becoming adept at creating their own interconnected networks, operating across organizations, industries and country borders.
+Fraudsters are becoming adept at creating their own interconnected networks, operating across organizations, industries and country borders.
 Just like a spiderweb, these networks are intricate, strong and rapidly built, luring consumers and tricking organizations.
-You many think I am being hyperbolic, but just look at the global fraud network centred around UK banks which was uncovered in the cybercrime report.
+To see this in action look at the global fraud network centered around UK banks which was uncovered in the cybercrime report.

-This global network, the largest individual network analysed in the report, was uncovered by the LexisNexis® Digital Identity Network®, and bore all the hallmarks of a fraud network, including the extended spider's web of mule activity that is fed by this fraud.
+This global network, the largest individual network analyzed in the report, was uncovered by the LexisNexis® Digital Identity Network®, and bore all the hallmarks of a fraud network, including the extended spider's web of mule activity that is fed by this fraud.
 This network encompassed several UK banks and lenders, financial services institutions in the U.S., Canada and France, as well as retailers and media companies that span all regions.
 This huge mule network was linked with thousands of devices and transactions, all engineered to maximize reach across unsuspecting consumers and organizations.